invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/dashboard/settings.md

 ![settings](/images/v2_settings3.png)

-If you are not logged in the other Dashboard, it will direct you to the login page but with a return URL.
-Once logged in, the Dashboard redirects you to the actual link.
+If you're not signed in into the other Dashboard, it will direct you to the sign in page but with a return URL.
+Once signed in, the Dashboard redirects you to the actual link.